sebestyenhompot/beautiful-jekyll/aboutme.md

 ---

 ### Introduction
 I am currently enrolled for the second year of the Erasmus Mundus Global Studies MA program at the University of Vienna.
-I have a research interest in global history with a focus on China, especially the exchange of goods, ideas and migration in pre-modern times.
-I created this website as an assignment of a digital tools & techniques class at the University of Vienna and I plan to share contents related to my research interests.
+I have been admitted to the PhD program in Sinology at the University of Vienna starting from October 2019.
+My primary research interest is global history with a focus on China, especially the exchange of goods, ideas and migration in pre-modern times.
+I created this website as an assignment of a digital tools & techniques course at the University of Vienna and will share my solutions for the assignments of the course here.

 ### Personal data